microbialinformatics/microbialinformatics.github.io/index.md

 ----

 ### Lectures
 The following links go to html-based slide stacks that have embedded links to other resources.
 They are best viewed in the Chrome browser.
 If you want to see the slides in "presenter mode", then add `?presentme=true` at the end of the url.
 If you want to see the presenter notes for each slide press `p` on each slide.
+I've also added the number of slides in each deck.
+If you don't see the correct number of slides, please hit refresh until you do.

-* [Lecture 01](slides/Lecture01.html): Introduction to reproducible research
+* [Lecture 01](slides/Lecture01.html): Introduction to reproducible research (29 slides)
-* [Lecture 02](slides/Lecture02.html): Introduction to RStudio, R Markdown, and Git
+* [Lecture 02](slides/Lecture02.html): Introduction to RStudio, R Markdown, and Git (35 slides)